skmin-lab/unixmd/docs/source/quick_start.rst

 **Line 5** sets the mass of a fictitious particle of the model.

 **Line 6-7** set the random seed.
 This is for you to reproduce the same results here.
 DISH-XF is based on FSSH, so the results of a single trajectory are probabilistic.
-You can also comment out this part to check if the numbers vary.
+You can also comment out this part to check if the sequence of the random numbers vary.

 **Line 9-15** set the system.
 The position and velocity of the X1 particle is given as -4.0 au and 0.0 au respectively.
 The dynamics propagates on 1D space, and two adiabatic states (the ground and the 1st excited states) are considered.